-The mission of SALC is to improve greater Tucson and the State of Arizona by bringing together resources and leadership to create action that will enhance the economic climate and quality of life in our communities by attracting, retaining, and growing high quality, high wage jobs.
+To improve greater Tucson and the state of Arizona by bringing together resources and leadership to enhance the economic climate and quality of life in our communities.

 Seven Tucson business leaders came together on May 13, 1997, to create the Southern Arizona Leadership Council.
 They acted with the optimism that the Tucson region could prosper if engaged business leaders committed their skills, time and resources in collaborative efforts to enhance the region’s quality of life as well as its economic climate.